-On Mac and iOS, you can only open a shared document when your device is connected to the Internet.
-If you aren’t connected, or if you go offline while collaborating, the app displays an alert asking if you’d like to work on an offline copy of the document.
+On Mac and iOS, you can edit a shared document only when your device is connected to the Internet.
+If it isn't connected, or if you go offline while collaborating, the app displays an alert asking if you’d like to work on an offline copy of the document.

 If you go offline while collaborating from iCloud.com, your changes won't appear for others until you reconnect to the Internet.

-To update these settings, turn off collaboration, make your changes, then share the document again.
-Learn more about features supported when collaborating.
+To change these settings, turn off collaboration, make your changes, then share the document again.

 If you need to use one of these features on Mac or iOS, stop sharing the document, make your changes, then share the document again.
 When you stop sharing, the document is removed from iCloud Drive for all participants.
-If you set Who Can Access to "Only people you invite," you will need to re-invite everyone after.
+If you've restricted the document to "Only people you invite," you will need to re-invite everyone after.

-These features aren't currently available when you're collaborating with other participants:
+These features aren't currently available when you collaborate with other participants: